-["finit" and "finitistisch" have to be distinguished.
-The second is depreciatory, at least at that time] The question raised at the end of the previous paragraph [delete "was"] whether we couldn't found arithmetic directly by a method independent of axiomatics and make a special proof of consistency superfluous [delete "; this question"] gives us reason to recall that the method of rigorous axiomatics, especially existential inference, presupposing a fixed domain of individuals is by no means the original procedure of mathematics.
+The question raised at the end of the previous paragraph, whether we couldn't found arithmetic directly by a method independent of axiomatics and make a special proof of consistency superfluous, gives us reason to recall that the method of rigorous axiomatics, especially existential inference, presupposing a fixed domain of individuals, is by no means the original procedure of mathematics.

 Geometry was indeed built up axiomatically from the beginning.
-But Euclid's [sc] axiomatic system is intended to be contentual and intuitive.
-In this axiomatization there is no abstraction from the intuitive meaning of figures.
-Moreover the axioms are not in existential form.
+But EUCLID's axiomatic system is intended to be contentual and intuitive.
+There is no abstraction from the intuitive meaning of figures in it.
+Moreover, the axioms are not in existential form.
 Euclid does not presuppose that points and lines constitute any fixed domain of individuals whatsoever.
-And that is why he does not formulate any existence-axioms but only construction-postulates.
+And that is why he does not formulate any existence-axioms but only constructionpostulates.
 An example of such a postulate is: one can join two points with a straight line; furthermore, one can draw a circle around a given point with a prescribed radius.

-This methodological standpoint [delete "involved here"] can only be carried out if the postulates are looked on as the expression of known facts or or an immediate evidence.
-As is well known the question about the range of validity of the geometrical axioms is a very very awkward and controversial one; and it is indeed an essential advantage of formal axiomatics that it makes the foundation of geometry independent of deciding this question.
+This methodological standpoint can only be carried out if the postulates are looked on as the expression of known facts or of immediate evidence.
+As is well known, the question of the range of validity of the geometrical axioms is a very awkward and controversial one; and it is indeed an essential advantage of formal axiomatics that it makes the foundation of geometry independent of deciding this question.

-In the domain of arithmetic we are free of these problems which are connected with the special character of geometrical; in fact we find in this domain, as well in the disciplines of elementary number theory and algebra, the standpoint of direct contentual deliberation carried out without axiomatic assumptions in its purest form.
-The mark of such a standpoint is that the deliberation is carried out in the form of thought experiments involving objects assumed to be concretely given [italics added].
+In the domain of arithmetic we are free of these problems which are connected with the special character of geometrical knowledge; in fact we find in this domain, as well as in the disciplines of elementary number theory and algebra, the standpoint of direct contentual deliberation carried out without axiomatic assumptions in its purest form.
+The mark of such a standpoint is that the deliberation is carried out in the form of thought experiments involving objects assumed to be concretely given.
 In number theory we are concerned with numbers assumed to be given, in algebra with expressions with letters with given number coefficients.

-We wish to consider the procedure here more closely and make the ["methodological" deleted] principles somewhat more precise.
-In number theory we have an initial object and a process of progress.
+We wish to consider the procedure here more closely and make the principles somewhat more precise in methodological respects.
+In number theory we have an initial object and a process of progressing.
 We must determine both intuitively in a certain way.
 The particular determination is inessential here, but once the choice is made it must be maintained for the whole theory.
-We choose the numeral 1 initial object and adding of 1 as the process of progressing.
-The things which we obtain by applying the process of progressing, beginning from the numeral 1 ["are" deleted], for example,

-["what are obtained in this way" deleted] are figures of the following kind: they begin with 1 and end with 1; on every 1 which is not already the end of the figure there follows an adjoined 1.
-They are obtained by applying the the process of progressing and, i. e. by an erection which concretely terminates; and this erection can, therefore be reversed in terms of a step-by-step decomposition.
+We choose the numeral 1 as the initial object and the addition of 1 as the process of progressing.
+The things which we obtain by applying the process of progressing, beginning from the numeral 1, for example, are figures of the following kind: they begin with 1 and end with 1; on every 1 which is not already the end of the figure there follows an adjoined 1.
+They are obtained by applying the process of progressing and, i. e., by a construction which concretely terminates; and this construction can therefore be reversed in terms of a step-by-step decomposition.

-These figures constitute a kind of numeral; we we want to to use the word "numeral" [italics added] absolutely to designate these figures ["only" deleted].
+These figures constitute a kind of numeral; we want to use the word "numeral" here simply to designate these figures.